I still remember where I was sitting the first time another mom explained to me that my child wasn’t as difficult as I seemed to think.

 you’re doing Christ-like work by protecting your children.
 It’s not forgotten, it’s not unseen.

 In fact, part of the same passage is Paul’s reminder that God will not be mocked, man will reap what he sows.
-You’re good work on behalf of your children is sowing good seed.
+Your good work on behalf of your children is sowing good seed.
 It is.
 God has not and will not forget you or the work you are doing.

 This job of loving well is the heart of our faith.